 The past attraction was roused between the two and one night, they entered into a deal where Gus will write about romance and January will write a “bleak literary fiction.”
 They agreed to teach each other where to get inspiration in writing each of their stories and no one will fall in love.

 And, you know what happens when two people entered into such kind of deal, they tend to break it.
 That happened to Gus and January, they fell in love despite the complications brought about by the other dramas in their lives.
-In the case of Gus, there’s an issue with the ex while for January, it was mainly from her disappointment on her late father cheating on her mother.
+In the case of Gus, there’s an issue with his ex while for January, it was mainly from her disappointment on her late father cheating on her mother.

 In this story, Gus and January redefined what is happily ever after.